 Potentially malicious emails arrive in your inbox every day.
 Some of these emails may be phishing scams, or they may contain viruses or other malicious software.
 It is important to be able to recognize malicious emails so that you do not fall victim to potential scammers.

 Spam, also referred to as junk email, is unsolicited emails sent out in bulk for marketing purposes.
-These emails are often trying to sell you something such as goods or services.
-Spam emails are not only annoying, but they can also be dangerous if they contain links that lead to phishing websites.
+These emails often try to sell you something, such as goods or services.
+Spam emails are not only annoying but can also be dangerous if they contain links that lead to phishing websites.

 Phishing emails are fraudulent communications that appear to come from a reputable source.
-The goal of these emails is to get the recipient to disclose personal and financial information or infect your computer with viruses and malware.
-Most of these emails are asking you to take a specific action such as clicking a link, opening an attachment, or revealing sensitive information that can cause damage to yourself or organization.
+These emails aim to get the recipient to disclose personal and financial information or infect your computer with viruses and malware.
+Most of these emails ask you to take a specific action, such as clicking a link, opening an attachment, or revealing sensitive information that can cause damage to yourself or your organization.

 Spear Phishing involves focused attacks on a specific person or organization.
 These specialized attacks occur after detailed research has been done on the target.
-The detailed information they have acquired is used to add a personalized component to the email that makes the email seem more authentic, and the email is more likely to get through filters and more likely to be opened.
+The detailed information they have acquired is used to add a personalized component to the email that makes it seem more authentic, and the email is more likely to get through filters and be opened.

 Steps That Can Help Protect Yourself From Phishing Scams:

 Protect your computer by using up-to-date antivirus software

 Never give out personal or financial information based on an email request

 Be suspicious of emails that are marked as “Urgent”